Partial knee prosthesis : for who, why and how?

 • Moderate to vigorous activity, without excessive overload.

-This surgery can be suitable for both young patients, wishing to delay a total prosthesis, than to older patients, seeking rapid recovery and quality functional return.
+This surgery can be suitable for both young patients, wishing to delay a total prosthesis, and older patients, seeking a rapid recovery and a quality functional return.

 What are the advantages of a partial denture?

-Compared to a total prosthesis, the unicompartmental prosthesis offers several advantages:
+Compared to a total prosthesis, a unicompartmental prosthesis offers several advantages:

 • An intervention less invasive, with a reduced incision.

-• preservation of healthy structures of the knee (ligaments, preserved cartilage).
+• Preservation of healthy knee structures (ligaments, preserved cartilage).

 • faster recovery with an earlier return to autonomy.

-• more natural joint feel, with smooth walking and less apprehension.
+• A more natural joint sensation, with a fluid gait and less apprehension.

 • Less bleeding, post-operative pain and risk of complications.

-• An intervention that facilitates a possible future revision, because it leaves a large part of the joint intact.
+• This intervention facilitates a possible future revision, as it leaves a large part of the joint intact.

-So, the partial knee replacement allows you to combine efficiency, safety and preservation of joint function.
+Thus, partial knee replacement makes it possible to combine effectiveness, safety and preservation of joint function.

 How does the procedure with Dr. Coulin take place ?

-The installation of a partial denture is performed under locoregional or general anesthesia.
-It is a minimally invasive surgery, using reduced incisions and maximum tissue preservation.
+Partial prosthesis placement is performed under local or general anesthesia.
+It is a minimally invasive surgery, using small incisions and maximizing tissue preservation.

 On average, the procedure lasts about an hour.
 The patient is up within a few hours and usually returns home within 48 hours.